rjojjr/torch-tuner/README.md

 #### Install the Torch Tuner CLI

-You can install the torch tuner CLI as a system-wide application on any Linux OS(also on MacOS and Windows OS[although the linux script will probably work on WSL(Windows Subsystem for Linux), which you should probably be using anyway]) with [this script](scripts/install-torch-tuner.sh)(or [this script for Windows OS](scripts/win/install-torch-tuner.bat)) if you don't want to have to mess with python or the repository in general.
+You can install the torch tuner CLI as a system-wide application on any OS(including Windows OS[although the linux script will probably work on WSL(Windows Subsystem for Linux), which you should probably be using anyway]) with [this script](scripts/install-torch-tuner.sh)(or [this script for Windows OS](scripts/win/install-torch-tuner.bat)) if you don't want to have to mess with python or the repository in general.
 After installation,